worldcoin/orb-firmware/README.md

 # proto2-firmware

-West workspace for proto2 firmware
+West workspace for proto2 firmware.

+This repo contains Firmware for the several microcontrollers present in the Orb, Proto2:

+- ☀️ Main board microcontroller
+- 🚨 Security board microcontroller

 ## Setting Up Development Environment

-You can set up your development environment directly on your machine or you may use the provided Docker image.
+You can set up your development environment directly on your machine, or you may use the provided Docker image.
 The [Zephyr getting started guide](https://docs.zephyrproject.org/latest/getting_started/index.html) only has instructions for Ubuntu, MacOS, and Windows.
 For this guide's description of setting up a native build environment